 But in March of 2020, thousands of daily meetings suddenly stopped when the recovery community faced one of it’s biggest challenges yet: lockdowns.

-The hidden dangers of COVID lockdowns
+The hidden dangers of COVID lockdowns for sobriety

 Lockdowns at the beginning of the pandemic were meant to protect people from a deadly virus.
 However, they endangered those struggling with Substance Use Disorders by cutting off access to their support networks.
 At the time, roughly 22 million people in the U.S. were in recovery.
 These people needed connection to others the most, and they were forced into isolation.